Heaton Erecting, Inc. v. Gierum

 Reasoning:

 Concurrent Dissimilar Employment Doctrine: The court explained that while wages earned within the statutory 13-week period before injury typically define concurrent employment, the law recognizes that actual payment is not the sole factor.
+Average weekly wage calculations form the foundation of these determinations.
 The evidence indicated that although Qualassure generated no immediate income due to extraordinary circumstances (COVID-19 and medical issues), the Gierums were actively engaged in establishing and promoting their business, which qualified as concurrent self-employment.
 Furthermore, since the Qualassure employment was “dissimilar” (handyman/home renovations vs. crane operations), Heaton could not offset its liability with Qualassure’s post-injury earnings.

 Standard of Review: The court emphasized the presumption that a trial court correctly applies the law unless clearly proven otherwise.
 Although the trial court mentioned the “any evidence” standard, it explicitly affirmed the Board’s finding as being correct under both fact and law, thereby applying the proper standard.
 Without affirmative evidence to show otherwise, the appellate court will not presume error in the trial court’s standard of review.